nytimes/backbone.trackit/README.md

 ## Change log

 ### Master

+- Added `trackit_silent` option that can be passed in `options` hashes so that attriubutes can be set into a model without being tracked.

 - Added ability for new models (without ids) to be notified of unsaved changes after a successful call to `model.save()`.